Bhuvana-Sri/Twitter-Wordcloud/README.md

 # Twitter-Wordcloud
-### Create a Wordcloud from dynamic Twitter feed in python based on a given phrase
+### Dynamic Wordcloud generator from the most recent tweets from today in python based on a given phrase. #pylove
+Here below is the Wordcloud for the phrase `Harry Potter` in a `Hogwarts` mask.

 ![alt text](https://github.com/Bhuvana-Sri/Twitter-Wordcloud/blob/master/TwitterWCimage.png)